Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Then click on Add touchAction and then on Add touchAction Item

-Clicking on the Show buttons will hide the respective dwg item so you can check what item you are replacing.
+Clicking on the Show buttons will hide the respective drawing item so you can check what item your touchAction will replace.

-Replace the Green rectangle with a GREY one in the same position and the same size, or slightly smaller.
-Mouse on the touchZone in the preview to check the result.
+Replace the Green rectangle with a GREY one in the same position and the same size, but without rounded corners.
+Mouse down on the touchZone in the preview to check the result.

-Go back to the Control Panel and choose View to see what the button will look like and how it will respond to the mouse action.
+Add Item and Accept Changes and Go back to the Control Panel and choose View to see what the button will look like and how it will respond to the mouse actions.

 Modifying the Code to Turn the Led On/Off